qbicsoftware/dync-cli/README.md

 and store the server certificate in `~/.dync/server.key` (TODO we should do this more like ssh and allow different server keys for different destinations)
+For submitting data to QBiC, you can use the [public server key](./server.key) provided in this repository.

 Once the server admin approved your keys you can upload files: